AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/rules-engine/index.md

 In addition to the remote configuration, you can also include a rules zip file in your app bundle to be used by the SDK before rules have been downloaded from the Data Collection UI.
 To add bundled rules to your app, follow these steps:
 1. Download the rules zip file using the following URL: `https://assets.adobedtm.com/PASTE-ENVIRONMENT-ID-rules.zip` replacing `PASTE-ENVIRONMENT-ID` with your mobile property environment ID.
-2. Rename the zip file to "ADBMobileConfig-rules.zip" and place the zip anywhere that it is accessible in your app bundle.
+2. Rename the zip file to "ADBMobileConfig-rules.zip" and place the it in the relevant location for your device:
+- IOS: Place the zip anywhere that it is accessible in your app bundle.
+- Android: Place the zip file in the assets folder.

 For more information about the technical details of the Rules Engine, please read the [technical details guide](./technical-details).